 Multitasking

-EAs have many tasks which may have to be done simultaneously.
+EAs have many tasks that may have to be done simultaneously.
 Executive Assistants must be able to multitask and complete all tasks on time.

 Communication